Davido: 2013–2016: Standalone releases, The Baddest and Son of Mercy

-In June 2014, Davido collaborated with Mi Casa, Lola Rae, Sarkodie, Diamond Platnumz and Tiwa Savage on "Africa Rising", a song that was used for DStv's eponymous campaign to inspire Africans to partake in community-based social investment projects.
-The accompanying music video for "Africa Rising" was recorded and directed by South African production house Callback Dreams.
+In June 2014, Davido collaborated with Mi Casa, Lola Rae, Sarkodie, Diamond Platnumz and Tiwa Savage on "Africa Rising", a song that was used for DStv's eponymous campaign to promote social investment projects.
+The song's music video was recorded and directed by South African production house Callback Dreams.
 The artists performed the song at the Africa Rising launch ceremony in Mauritius.
 In June 2015, Davido released the Meek Mill-assisted trap song "Fans Mi".
-He teased fans with the audio and behind-the-scene photographs of the video prior to releasing it.
+Before its release, he teased fans with the audio and behind-the-scene photographs of the video.

-Davido's 20-track album The Baddest was first scheduled for release in June 2015 but its release was postponed to October 10 that year.
-Two days prior to this date, the album was delayed because of an unnamed corporation's interest in distributing it.
+Davido's album The Baddest was scheduled for release in June 2015 but its release was postponed to October 10 that year.
+Two days prior to this date, the release was again postponed because an unnamed corporation expressed an interest in distributing it.
 Davido had released the album's cover art and track listing earlier that year.
-The Baddest was going to feature production from Shizzi, Del B, Spellz, J Fem, Don Jazzy, Puffy Tee, Uhuru, Kiddominant and Young John.
+The Baddest was planned to feature production from Shizzi, Del B, Spellz, J Fem, Don Jazzy, Puffy Tee, Uhuru, Kiddominant and Young John.
 It was also going to feature guest artists such as P-Square, Don Jazzy, Runtown, Uhuru, DJ Buckz, Akon, Meek Mill, Wale and Trey Songz.
 In January 2016, Davido announced on Twitter he signed a record deal with Sony Music; his announcement was met with mixed reactions.
 The record label put out a press release to confirm the deal.
-Davido's record deal with Sony requires him to release two albums and allows him to retain the rights to his music and performances.
+Davido's contract with Sony required him to release two albums, and allowed him to retain the rights to his music and performances.

-Davido founded the record label Davido Music Worldwide (DMW) a few months after signing with Sony.
+A few months after signing with Sony, Davido founded the record label Davido Music Worldwide (DMW).
 Dremo, Mayorkun, Yonda and Peruzzi are currently signed to the label.
 In July 2016, Davido signed a record deal with RCA Records.
 His record deal with Sony Music altered plans for The Baddest's release.
-According to Pulse Nigeria, Davido's contract with Sony required the album to have an international appeal to allow for global distribution of it.
-In October 2016, he released the 5-track EP Son of Mercy, which was supported by the singles "Gbagbe Oshi", "How Long" and "Coolest Kid in Africa".
-The EP features guest appearances from Simi, Tinashe and Nasty C.
+According to Pulse Nigeria, Davido's contract with Sony required the album to have international appeal to allow for its global distribution.
+In October 2016, he released the five-track EP Son of Mercy, which was supported by the singles "Gbagbe Oshi", "How Long", "Coolest Kid in Africa"; and includes guest appearances by Simi, Tinashe and Nasty C.